-Bachelor of Science in Aerospace Engineering, California State Polytechnic University, 1964
+Bachelor of Science in Aerospace Engineering,

-Master of Science in Aerospace Engineering, University of Southern California, 1968
+Master of Science in Aerospace Engineering,

 Mr. Hoh has been involved with research, development, and evaluation of fixed and rotary wing aircraft performance, handling qualities, flight control systems, and cockpit displays since 1964, and is the primary author of over 60 published technical reports and papers related to these subjects.
 He is the founder and president of Hoh Aeronautics, Inc. (HAI).
 (See website at “hoh-aero.com”).